 The Jiusko Deep Sea 72LSB12 is a bit more on the expensive side, but it’s still an excellent choice for the dive enthusiast who wants a classy, everyday wearable watch.
-The Jiusko comes with either blue or orange accents as an option, and features luminous hands, dials, and markings.
+The Jiusko comes with green and orange accents, and features luminous hands, dials, and markings.
 The movement is Japanese multifunction quartz, and the watch is constructed out of stainless steel.
 Three sub dials are situated on the face of the watch, and it contains a date display as well.
 This watch also boasts a diver’s wetsuit extension, making it even more dive-friendly along with its 300 meter depth rating.
 The battery however is only rated to have a three year lifespan, and must be changed accordingly.

-The Citizen Men’s Bn0097-02H is an extremely reasonably priced dive watch, and it’s perhaps one of the best options for the recreational scuba diver.
-The Citizen uses Eco-drive solar technology to recharge itself and displays a simple watch face with luminous markings and hands as well as a date display.
-The band is a comfortable blue rubber strap, and the case is made from stainless steel.
-This watch also features a one-way rotating bezel and is rated to be suitable for depths of up to 200 meters, or 660 feet.
+The Citizen Men’s BN0085 is an extremely reasonably priced dive watch, and it’s perhaps one of the best options for the recreational scuba diver.
+The Citizen uses Japanese quartz movement and displays a simple watch face with luminous markings and hands as well as a date display.
+The band is a comfortable rubber strap, and the case is made from stainless steel.
+This watch also features a one-way rotating bezel and is rated to be suitable for depths of up to 300 meters, or 1000 feet.

 Hamilton Khaki Navy Scuba Dive Watch for Men